Happy Ending (Joe Jackson song)

 "Happy Ending" is a song by British singer-songwriter and musician Joe Jackson, which was recorded as a duet with Elaine Caswell and released in April 1984 as the second single from Jackson's sixth studio album Body and Soul.
 The song was written by Jackson, and produced by Jackson and David Kershenbaum.
-"Happy Ending" reached No. 58 in the UK Singles Chart and No. 57 on the US Billboard Hot 100.
+"Happy Ending" reached No. 58 in the UK Singles Chart.
+It also spent eight weeks on the US Billboard Hot 100 and was Jackson's fifth-highest and last song on that chart when it peaked at number 57 the weeks of August 11 and 18, 1984.